erasels/PackmasterCharacter/README.md

 ## Technical
 ### How to make a Pack
-First, to make intellij understand that this is a maven project, copy the example-pom.xml and rename the copy to pom.xml.
+First, navigate to the project on your system and copy the example-pom.xml and rename the copy to pom.xml.
 Adjust it to the correct steam path if necessary.
+Do this before you load the project in intellij to ward off some issues.
 **DO NOT DELETE THE EXAMPLE POM!**

 Once you've got the project up and running, navigate to the **packs** package.